It is recommended to understand Neural Networks before reading this article.

 - Uses :- ReLu is less computationally expensive than tanh and sigmoid because it involves simpler mathematical operations.
 At a time only a few neurons are activated making the network sparse making it efficient and easy for computation.

 In simple words, RELU learns much faster than sigmoid and Tanh function.

-5).
-Softmax Function :- The softmax function is also a type of sigmoid function but is handy when we are trying to handle classification problems.
+The softmax function is also a type of sigmoid function but is handy when we are trying to handle multi- class classification problems.

 - Nature :- non-linear

-- Ouput:- The softmax function is ideally used in the output layer of the classifier where we are actually trying to attain the probabilities to define the class of each input.
+- Output:- The softmax function is ideally used in the output layer of the classifier where we are actually trying to attain the probabilities to define the class of each input.

-- The basic rule of thumb is if you really don’t know what activation function to use, then simply use RELU as it is a general activation function and is used in most cases these days.
+- The basic rule of thumb is if you really don’t know what activation function to use, then simply use RELU as it is a general activation function in hidden layers and is used in most cases these days.